 80% roussanne/ remaining a mix of Grenache Blanc, Clairette, piquepoul blanc, picardan and bourboulenc.

 Nicely expressive at pop, it then faded and hid in a shell for a few hours before coming back at last glass.
 At 80% roussanne, I expected a more consistent expressive profile (honeyed tropical fruits, some orange) and for the acid to show a touch, but it was a roller coaster.
 More melon and light fruits vs bigger/more tropical.
 Medium bodied but not as rich as expected.
-It’s clean and shows some floral and mineral/stony nuances, but I’d spend the extra and take the Roussanne VV to get more complexity and flavor. — 10 months ago
+It’s clean and shows some floral and mineral/stony nuances, but I’d spend the extra and take the Roussanne VV to get more complexity and flavor. — a year ago

 Joe DAscoli